RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 > [!IMPORTANT]
 > when emailing, you MUST say your follower count along with your reputation and your account details.
-> if non-existent or you lied, you will be rejected AUTOMATICALLY.
+> if you don't pass the requirements or you lied, you will be rejected AUTOMATICALLY.